solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ```

 Notice we’re using the close constraint because once the transaction completes,
 we want to close the `escrow_account`.
-The SOL used as rent in the account will
+The SOL used as rent for the account will
-be transferred to the user account.
+be transferred to the user's account.

 We also use the address constraints to verify that the feed account passed in is
 actually the `usdc_sol` feed and not some other feed (we have the SOL_USDC_FEED